D. Gary Young

-Donald Gary Young (July 11, 1949 – May 12, 2018) was an American businessman specializing in essential oils and alternative medicine.
-He was the founder and chief executive officer (CEO) of Young Living, a Utah-based multi-level marketing company that sells essential oils and dietary supplements.
+Donald Gary Young (July 11, 1949 – May 12, 2018) was an American businessman who specialized in essential oils and alternative medicine.
+He was the co-founder and chief executive officer (CEO) of Young Living, a Utah-based multi-level marketing company that sells essential oils and dietary supplements.
 Early in his career, Young pleaded guilty to the unlicensed practice of medicine, and his company has faced several government investigations.

 Early life and education

-Young was born on July 11, 1949 into a poor ranching family in Idaho Falls, Idaho.The family's small cabin home had no running water or electricity.
-His parents were Donald Norman Young and Dolly Adrienne Parsons.
-The second oldest of six living children (one sister died as an infant), Young grew up in a Mormon household and attended high school in Challis, Idaho.